Irene Dalton

 Irene Dalton (September 1, 1901 – August 15, 1934) was an American silent film actress.
-A Chicago native, Irene died at the age of 32.

 Biography

 Irene Dalton was born on September 10, 1899, in Chicago, Illinois.
 After graduating from high school she started working as a stenographer.
 She got her first acting job when she answered an ad in a local newspaper.
 Dalton came to prominence in motion pictures through her appearances in Christie comedies produced by Charles Christie.

 She costarred with Earl Rodney in Three Jokers and with Laura La Plante in His Four Fathers.
 She was Lloyd Hamilton's leading lady in numerous comedies including The Vagrant, Rolling Stones, and Poor Boy.
 In 1923 she had a supporting roles in the films Children of Jazz and Bluebeard's 8th Wife.